CongLeSolutionX/Harmonic_Atomica/Distance_Similarity_Metrics/Euclidean_Distance.md

 ## 5. The Challenge: The Curse of Dimensionality

-While powerful, Euclidean distance's effectiveness diminishes in high-dimensional spaces—a phenomenon Richard Bellman termed the **"Curse of Dimensionality"** in his work on dynamic programming [6].
+While powerful, Euclidean distance's effectiveness diminishes in high-dimensional spaces—a phenomenon Richard Bellman termed the **"Curse of Dimensionality"** in his work on dynamic programming[^6].

 As the number of dimensions (features) increases:
 1.  **Distance Concentration:** The relative contrast between the nearest and farthest data points shrinks, making them all appear approximately equidistant.
-This makes distance-based selection less meaningful [7].
+This makes distance-based selection less meaningful[^7].
 2.  **Sparsity:** The data required to maintain a uniform density across the space grows exponentially, making any finite dataset sparse.

 This degradation significantly impacts distance-based algorithms like k-NN and k-Means.
 Dimensionality reduction techniques (like PCA) or alternative distance metrics are often required as a mitigation strategy.